 Ibrahim and Diane Omondi, living in Nairobi, Kenya, lead the church planting movement of DOVE Africa, and Springs of Africa a non-profit organization sponsoring micro-finance, community development and various education initiatives.
-Ibrahim (Kenyan) and Diane (American) have been have been ministering in Kenya since 1984 and oversee the work of more than 150 congregations in four nations.
+Ibrahim (Kenyan) and Diane (American) have been have been ministering in Kenya since 1984 and oversee more than 200 congregations in six nations.
 Their four children all currently live in the U.S. Ibrahim and Diane also serve on the International Apostolic Council of DOVE Christian Fellowship International

 The Omondis’ property in the Nairobi outskirts includes a guest house which is used for refreshment and training for missionaries, churches and Christian organizations.